mxlkk/FX-Futures-Price-Quoting/README.md

 The Contract Specifications are to follow the existing USD/SGD (mini) Futures Contract.
 You are working for a Market Maker, which is to quote Futures prices, based off the Spot Prices in the OTC Market.
 Quoting Criteria: 5 ticks wide, quoting Neutral.
-For this exercise, treat for week-ends but ignore Banking Holidays (in the real-world, Banking Holidays are not good value dates)
+For this exercise, treat for week-ends but ignore Banking Holidays.

 ## Test cases
 Test cases can be added in the input file.